A college in Portland, Oregon is closely examining what it means to be white as part of its upoming Whiteness History Month.

-Unlike Black History Month, Whiteness History Month, to take place in April, is "not a celebratory endeavor," according to organizers with the school's Cascade Campus Diversity Council.
+Unlike Black History Month, Whiteness History Month, to take place in April, is "not a celebratory endeavor," according to organisers with the school's Cascade Campus Diversity Council.
 (Sorry, racists.)

 A mandate posted online says the idea is to look at how idea of whiteness has created a racial hierarchy resulting in oppression amongst non-white communities.

 "Whiteness originates racism," the outline says, noting the campus's own research has shown whiteness is "embedded in the overall college climate."